-1. No student shall have more than one guest at any time.
+- No student shall have more than one Non-Bryant guest at any time.

-3. Each student has the right to his or her room, however, the further privilege of entertaining guests in a bedroom is a negotiable agreement between roommates.
+- Each student has the right to their room, however, the further privilege of entertaining guests in a bedroom is a negotiable agreement between roommates.

-7. All guests of students shall be at least eighteen years of age, unless accompanied by a parent or certified legal guardian, or with prior approval of the parent or guardian from the Residential Life Office.
-Students expecting guests under the age of eighteen must request such permission from the Residential Life Office no less than three days before their guest’s scheduled arrival.
+- All guests of students shall be at least eighteen (18) years of age, unless accompanied by a parent or certified legal guardian, or with prior approval of the parent or guardian from the Residential Life Office.
+Students expecting guests under the age of 18 must request such permission from the Residential Life Office no less than three (3) days before their guest’s scheduled arrival.

-11. Guest passes will not be issued for the first full weekend of the Fall Semester, nor from the Wednesday before Spring Weekend through the Sunday of Spring Weekend.
+- Guest passes will not be issued for the first full weekend of the Fall Semester, nor from the Wednesday before Spring Weekend through the Sunday of Spring Weekend.
 Likewise, guest passes will not be issued from the final day of classes each semester through the conclusion of the final exam schedule.
+Guest passes will not be issued during breaks, holidays, and summer semesters.
 Please contact the Vice President for Student Affairs/Dean of Students Office at 401-232-6046 with any questions.

 Guest Policy for Commuting Students

 1. Commuting students are not considered guests and may enter campus at any time with a valid Bryant University ID.